Croissanton/TurnQuest/Documentation/Contractual Project Documents/documentation.md

 ## Tests

 This module contains tests made for the game logic.
 The tests mainly focus on the combat logic and validation of player's credentials.
-The framework used for testing is **junit**.
+The framework used for testing is **junit** and **mockito**.
+- CombatLogicTest
+	- Tests the CombatLogic class by checking the limits of the combat such as having no HP, no STR or no MP.
+- UsersTest
+	- Tests that the users are correctly stored into the json.
+	- Also tests what happens when trying to create an existing user.